Principal listing and maintenance requirements and procedures

 Qualification of the company and its legal representative.
 Neither the company nor its legal representative has, in the two years up until the time of registration for listing, been subject to a penalty for a strictly prohibited practice in securities and securities market activities as prescribed in Article 12 of the Law on Securities.

 Corporate governance.
-Before becoming a public company and listing, the company is only required to comply with general corporate governance applicable to all JSCs.
+Before becoming a public company and listing, the company is required to comply with general corporate governance applicable to all JSCs.
 After becoming a public company and listing, the listed company must satisfy stricter requirements with respect to its corporate governance.
-See Section 5 below for further information.
+See the section entitled Corporate Governance for further information.

 Advisor.
 All non-securities companies are required to have appointed a securities company as their listing application advisor.